AhmedMokbel/Pneumonia-Classifier/README.md

 # Pneumonia-Classifier
-Implementation program for classify  chest if have Pneumonia or not through x-rays images using Deeplearning "Convolutional Neural Network"
+Implementation program for classify chest if have Pneumonia "which is symptoms of coronavirus" or not  through x-rays images using Deeplearning "Convolutional Neural Network"

 ## Resource and Dataset Descriptions
 kaggle dataset with 5856 "training-testing_validation" image.